mcsweeney90/heterogeneous_optimistic_finish_time/simulator/graphs/cholesky/README.md

-Cholesky task DAGs based on real timing data from node of the UoM CSF3.

-data:
+# Cholesky

+Task DAGs representing a tiled Cholesky factorization of a matrix.

+## Real data

-Timing data used to set the computation and communication costs of the DAGs.
+The folder `data` contains real BLAS and LAPACK kernel timing data from a single heterogeneous node of the University of Manchester CSF3 cluster.
+This is used to set the computation and communication costs of the DAGs.

-images:
-Any images representing Cholesky DAGs.

-nb32 -- nb1024:
+## Stored DAGs

-Pickled DAG objects representing Cholesky DAGs with tile size nb.
+`nb32 -- nb1024`: DAG objects representing Cholesky DAGs with tile size nb, stored using `gpickle`.

-summaries:
-Basic DAG info (e.g., edge density, CCR) for all of the DAGs in this section.
+`summaries`: Basic DAG info (e.g., edge density and CCR) for all of the DAGs.

-create_and_save_cholesky_dags.py:
-Create Cholesky DAGs using cholesky function from NLA_DAGs.py.
-Sample from real timing data to set computation and communication costs.

-draw_cholesky.py:
-Very short script for drawing and saving Cholesky DAGs.
+`create_and_save_cholesky_dags.py`: Script for creating and saving the DAGs.

-NLA_DAGs.py:
-Contains function for creating Cholesky DAG object topologies.
-Will add functions for other NLA applications in the future.